ksindy/ScrollBox/README.md

 * Download and unzip this repository.

-* Navigate to repository in terminal.
+* Navigate to repository in your terminal.

 ~~~
 cd ~/Downloads/ScrollBox-master/
 ~~~

-* Run script by typing the following command in terminal:
+* Run script by typing the following command:

 ~~~
 ./run_scroll_box.sh